pegahani/NLP-for-NLP/README.md

 #NLP-for-NLP

-Genetic project is written in python2.7. --> i should be remodified in python 3.6 The rest of the codes are written in python 3.6
+Genetic project is written in python2.7. --> it should be remodified in python 3.6

+The rest of the codes are written in python 3.6